 Lin, Y.-S. et al, (1998), Inactivation of Mycobacterium avium by copper and silver ions, Wat.
 Res.
 Vol. 32, No. 7, pp. 1997-2000.

 “In summary, copper/silver ion concentrations of 0.1/0.01±0.8/0.08mg/l achieved 99.9% kill of M. avium.
 However, M. avium was more resistant to the bactericidal effects of copper/silver ions than Legionella, requiring 100 times greater exposure time to achieve comparable kill in vitro.”

 This multi-drug resistant organism is an increasing problem globally in healthcare environments.
 It has been found colonising taps/tap water, sinks/sink traps, showers, hydrotherapy pools, ice-makers, disinfectant solutions, haemodialysers, nebuliser chambers, humidifier reservoirs, bronchoscopes and ventilator circuits, and, to make control even more difficult, it's a biofilm former.
-Although most commonly associated with respiratory problems, it's also been implicated in a range of other serious conditions such as septicaemia.
+Although we most commonly associate it with respiratory problems, Stenotrophomonas maltophilia has also been implicated in a range of other serious conditions such as septicaemia.
 There's evidence that copper-silver ionisation inactivates both biofilm-based and free-living forms of this microbe.

 Brooks, J.S., Stenotrophomonas maltophilia: an Emerging Global Opportunistic Pathogen,